Crystal-Francis/Crystal-Francis/README.md

 - 👋 Hi, I’m @Crystal-Francis
 - 👀 I’m interested in programming languages like Python, HTML, CSS, JavaScript, SQL, PHP
-- 🌱 I’m currently learning JavaSCript
+- 🌱 I’m currently learning JavaScript

 <!---
 Crystal-Francis/Crystal-Francis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.